 The lack of equipment was a major problem for the battalion.
 Many of the tanks were castoffs from the regular army or pulled from the junkyard at Ft.
 Knox and rebuilt by the tank companies.
 The tanks were also restricted in where they could be driven and very little training was done with the infantry.
 On December 2, each company received four additional tanks.
 According to information from the time, each company was scheduled to receive 17 tanks, three half-tracks, four motorcycles, two motorcycles with passenger cars, four, two-and-a-half-ton trucks, and a half-ton pickup truck.
 The men received training under the direction of the 69th Armored Regiment, 1st Armored Division.
 This was true for the tank crews and reconnaissance units who trained with the regiment’s tanks and reconnaissance units and later trained with their own companies.

-Most of the men were attending the various schools they were assigned to on January 13th taking classes lasting until May 31st.
+Most of the men were attending the various schools they were assigned to on January 13 taking classes lasting until May 31.
 Albert, as a private, was sent to communications school for training and was soon promoted to private first class.
-The tankers went through intensive training at the various classes at the Armored Force School which taught classes in gunnery, radio communications, tank maintenance, vehicle maintenance, tank driving, as well as other classes.
+It is known that by April, he was a sergeant.
+The tankers went through intensive training in the various classes at the Armored Force School which taught classes in gunnery, radio communications, tank maintenance, vehicle maintenance, tank driving, as well as other classes.
 The entire battalion on January 28, took part in a one-day problem that had to do with the deployment of large units of tanks and to put into practice what they had learned in the classroom.
 They were up at 5:00 A.M. and reported to the tank parks of the 1st and 13th Armor Regiments.
 It was a long tough day for all the soldiers, but they all believed they had learned more in that one day than they had learned in an entire week of school.
 It was also at this time that each company had a tent so they could make minor repairs to their tanks.
 It was noted that the men from every company seemed to enjoy working on their own tanks.
 They were also taking the tanks out on the trails and obstacle driving which resulted in the companies developing many good tank crews.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.